-If you have additional questions, please contact the Office of Human Resources at firstname.lastname@example.org
+If you have additional questions, please contact the Office of Human Resource at firstname.lastname@example.org.

-The University’s decision to randomly test employees and students working on campus will help ensure a safe learning and working environment for the campus community.
-The goal is to bring more people back to campus as safe as possible.
+The University’s decision to test employees and students working on campus will help to mitigate the spread of the virus which will support the assurance of a safe learning and working environment for the campus community.
 It aligns with our continued commitment to do all we can to ensure your health and well-being.

-If you have received a positive COVID-19 test results within 90 days of being selected, you are not required to report for testing.
+If you have received a positive COVID-19 test results within 90 days of receiving notification to test, you will not be required to report for testing.
 Instead, you must email the Office of Human Resources at HRConsultancy@louisiana.edu.

 According to the CDC, neither the recently authorized and recommended vaccines nor the other COVID-19 vaccines currently in clinical trials in the United States can cause you to test positive on viral tests, which are used to see if you have a current infection.

-Employees should complete the following forms and questionnaires via computer or smart phone prior to arriving to the testing site on campus:
+Employees should complete the following forms and questionnaires via computer or smartphone prior to arriving at the testing site on campus:

 - Pre-register for COVID-19 testing at Health.QuestDiagnostics.com/STLOU;

-- Complete and submit the Agreement to COVID-19 Test (PCR) and Authorization Release Form; and
+- Complete and submit the Agreement to COVID-19 Test (PCR) and Authorization Release Form prior to your initial screen.

 - Complete the COVID-19 Employee Daily Self-Check questionnaire (Health care personnel must complete the HCP Self-Check questionnaire).

-When arriving to the testing site, you must:
+When arriving at the on-campus testing site, you must:

 - Wear a face covering;